Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 The Monitoring tab in your OpenSearch Service console indicates the status of the least healthy index in your cluster.
 A cluster status that shows a red status doesn't mean that your cluster is down.
 This status indicates that at least one primary shard and its replicas aren't allocated to a node.
 If your cluster status shows a yellow status, then the primary shards for all indices are allocated to nodes in your cluster.
 However, one or more replica shards aren't allocated to any of the nodes.

 Note: Don't reconfigure your domain until you first resolve the red cluster status.
-If you try to reconfigure your domain when it's in a red cluster status, it could get stuck in a "Processing" state.
+If you try to reconfigure your domain when it's in a red cluster status, then it could get stuck in a "Processing" state.
 For more information about clusters stuck in a "Processing" state, see Why is my OpenSearch Service domain stuck in the "Processing" state?

 Resolution

-Identifying the reason for your unassigned shards
+Identify the cause for your unassigned shards

 To identify the unassigned shards, perform the following steps: